Past events, webinars and other films can be watched on our YouTube channel

 https://www.youtube.com/@kresyfamily8910

-Annual Lunch Commemorating the Deportations to Siberia that began on 10 February 1940.
+Commemoration of the 86th anniversary of the deportations to Siberia and the USSR which began on 10 February 1940.

 3 course meal with a glass of wine